 Choose a subscription plan and set up an account

 All you need to start using Sellfy is a valid email address.
-Choose a subscription plan or start with a 14-day free trial and see if it fits your needs.
+There are four Sellfy subscription plans available, including a free one.
+You’ll start with a 14-day free trial to get a better feel of Sellfy and then you can choose the plan that fits you best.
 Remember that you can also upgrade your account at any time.
 An upgrade will give you access to additional features.

 Add your merch products